EASYGO-ITN/Deliverable_4_2/_sources/Geothermal Energy Production.md

 <div class="alert alert-block alert-info">
 <b>By the way:</b> Two of our researchers are looking into some of the system types discussed above!
     Nicolás is running numerical simulations of CHS, EGS and AGS reservoirs to establish and compare their techno-economic performance over a wide range of reservoir properties and operating conditions.
-While Ryan is _______.
-Find out more <a href="https://geg.ethz.ch/nicolas-rangel-jurado/">here</a> or <a href="https://google.com">here</a>!</div>
+Find out more <a href="https://geg.ethz.ch/nicolas-rangel-jurado/">here</a> or <a href="https://google.com">here</a>!</div>.
+While Ryan is working on optimization of coaxial borehole heat exchanger system in UK with a physics-based machine-learning method.
+Find out more <a href="https://easygo-itn.eu/ryan-santoso/">here</a> or <a href="https://scholar.google.co.id/citations?user=abGVFp8AAAAJ&hl=de&oi=ao">here</a>!</div></div>.

 ### CO2-based geothermal systems